10 Questions to Ask Before Investing in Precious Metals

 Only consider investing in precious metals which are fully allocated, providing the security that the metals are not encumbered in any way and ownership claims do not exceed the value of the underlying metal.

 The purchase of precious metals in coin and bar form generally involves mark-ups of 2% to 8% over reigning spot prices.
-For example, when gold is trading for $1,250 per ounce in the spot market, a gold dealer might sell sovereign oneounce gold coins at premiums ranging from 2% (South African Krugerrand) to 4.5% (American Buffalo) to 6.5% (Chinese Panda) , based on variables such as rarity, purity, volume and dealer inventories.
+For example, at the end of 2020, when gold was trading at approximately $1,898 per ounce in the spot market, sovereign one ounce gold coins were selling at premiums ranging from 5% to 10%, based on variables such as rarity, purity, volume and dealer inventories.

 If buying bars and coins from a dealer, compare the mark-ups among a number of them.
 If you intend to hold precious metals for only a few years, compare the total mark-up and mark-down costs versus the estimated management fees you will pay for owning an ETF or closed-end fund.
 For example, if you buy and sell an American Buffalo your total cost could be 13% of your investment.
 In comparison, it could take 20 years to pay the equivalent costs in management fees.